-Professor David Watkins and his team have discovered a naturally occurring hormone that could be used to reverse resistance in lung cancer treatment and improve the effectiveness of chemotherapy.
+Professor David Watkins and his team have discovered a previously unknown reason for treatment resistance in lung cancer.

 Prof David Gottlieb's research has discovered that the treatment of using enhanced white blood cells to fight infection and leukemia can reduce side effects in bone marrow transplant recipients.

 Prof David Gottlieb's research arose out of a desire to overcome poor outcomes in clinical practice.
 He wants to develop better treatments that can have direct and clear benefits for patients.

 A team of researchers led by Dr Nicole Verrills has been investigating if a new ‘gene marker’ can predict which breast cancer patients may have poorer treatment outcomes.

 Shirley Baxter talks about representing consumers in deciding what research Cancer Council funds.

 Researchers at Cancer Council NSW have conducted an Australian-first study that estimated future bowel cancer rates and deaths.

 Dr Lionel Hebbard and his team conducted a long-range study that aimed to quantify the exact impact of metabolic drivers, particularly obesity, on liver cancer prognosis and progression in patients.

 Researchers at Cancer Council NSW found that compared to the general population, men who survived melanoma have a higher risk of being diagnosed with prostate cancer later in life.

 Dr Nair-Shalliker's research is focussed on identifying environmental, lifestyle and molecular risk factors of prostate cancer, including sun exposure, using various population-based datasets.